Normal Forms for Manifolds of Normally Hyperbolic Singularities and Asymptotic Properties of Nearby Transitions: Normal Forms

 In summary, it has been shown that a formal normal form for $ \hat{X} $ can be constructed through an iterative procedure.
 Assuming $ \hat{X} $ has been normalized to order $ d-1 $, generate a formal, near identity transformation $ \phi_d $ from a vector field $ U_d \in C\H_d $.
 The pull-back of $ \hat{X} $ by $ \phi_d $ leaves terms of order $ d-1 $ unchanged and produces at order $ d $ the modified cohomological equation.
 Then, one removes all terms from $ X_d $ that are contained in $ \Ima(\hat{L}_d) $ and the normalized terms become a choice of representative from $ \coker(\hat{L}_d) $.
 The procedure is repeated for $ d+1 $.
 The following central theorem has thus been proved.

-\begin{thm} Let $ X $ be a $ C^\infty $ vector field containing a manifold of normally hyperbolic singularities $ \NHIM $ and let $ \hat{X} $ be the corresponding formal series of $ X $ at 0.
-Then there exists a sequence of transformations $ \phi_d $ generated by homogeneous vector fields $ U_d\in C\H_d $ which formally conjugates $ \hat{X} $ to the normal form,
+\begin{thm} Let $ X $ be a germ of a $ C^\infty $ vector field that is normally hyperbolic on a manifold of singularities $ \NHIM $ and let $ \hat{X} $ be the corresponding formal series of $ X $ at 0.
+Then there exists a sequence of transformations $ \phi_d $ generated by $ U_d\in C\H_d $ which formally conjugates $ \hat{X} $ to the normal form,

 with $ \tilde{X}_d $ a representative of $ [\tilde{X}_d] \in \coker(\hat{L}_d) $. \end{thm}

 Whilst Theorem \ref{thm:generalFormalNormalForm} gives the algebraic structure of the normal form for a vector field $ X $, it does little to give a more concrete explanation of what terms $ \tilde{X}_d $ look like or how to find and choose the precise representative.
 Crucially, we want to know in what situations it can be assumed that $ \tilde{X}_d = 0 $, that is, we want to know a simple way of determining when $ X_d \in \Ima(\hat{L}_d) $.